Konstantin-Volodin/McGill-ORGB-672-2023-ona-assignments/assignments/assignment_3/assignment_3.md

 ## Summary Statistics

 Workgroups 216 and 179 are evaluated.

-Workgroup 216 has 302 employees,
+-   Workgroup 216 has 302 employees, and 179 has 829.
-and 179 has 829.
-Workgroup 216 is more male dominated with 73.5% vs
+-   Workgroup 216 is more male dominated with 73.5% vs 62.8% for 179.
-62.8% for 179.
-Both workgroup are mostly white and asian employees.
+-   Both workgroup are mostly white and asian employees.
 With 179 having almost 80% white employees vs 60% for 216.
-Workgroup 216 generally has employees who worked less than 179
+-   Workgroup 216 generally has employees who have lower tenure than 179

 <table>
 <caption>Gender Distribution</caption>